 Measures approx 48.8 mm (just under 2") x 13.8 mm.
 Depth (rise) is 11.9 mm, at the highest point.
 Weight is approx 9.1 grams.

 The ball-and-claw motif is an old, originally Chinese, idea.
-The claw in this original object-relationship would have been a dragon’s claw, and it would have grasped a crystal ball.
-This crystal ball (sometimes a pearl, or other spherical gem) was meant to symbolize wisdom, or purity, and the claw held its gem tight, to keep it from being stolen by evil forces.
-An especially moving idea in times when the truth is constantly being obfuscated, and the insistence on goodness and wisdom seems to have taken on an important, almost mythic, character.
-The Victorians were fond of the ball-and-claw motif, and often their claws took the realistic form of a bird’s talon, or a lion’s paw.
+The clawed hand in this original object-relationship was a dragon’s, and it grasped a crystal ball.
+This crystal ball (sometimes a pearl, or other spherical gem) is meant to symbolize wisdom, or purity, and the claw holds its gem tight, to keep it from being stolen by evil forces.
+This is an especially moving idea in times when the truth is constantly being obfuscated, and the insistence on goodness and wisdom seems to have taken on an important, almost heroic, character.
+The Victorians were fond of the ball-and-claw motif— often these claws took the realistic form of a bird’s talon, or a lion’s paw.